Fertiliser prices are on the rise

 📉 What Experts Are Saying

-• Namibia urgently needs a national fertilizer production strategy to reduce reliance on imports and strengthen the agricultural value chain.
+• Namibia urgently needs a national fertiliser production strategy to reduce reliance on imports and strengthen the agricultural value chain.

-• Without reforms, the sector risks falling further behind as other countries modernize and secure cheaper inputs.
+• Without reforms, the sector risks falling further behind as other countries modernise and secure cheaper inputs.

 ---